Manifesto-Digital/contentful-gatsby-netlify/documentation/10-complex-components.md

 ## Content Form

-In contentful there is a `Assembly - Form` content model.
-There are various fields that handles the form logic, including the URL that the form submits, hidden fields and after submission behavior.
+In contentful, there is an `Assembly - Form` content model.
+There are various fields that handle the form logic, including the URL that the form submits, hidden fields and after submission behavior.

-The main functionality comes from the `formFields` field which is a multi reference field allowing `Component - Form field` content type.
+The main functionality comes from the `formFields` field which is a multi-reference field allowing `Component - Form field` content type.
 This allows the editor to create a form from a choice of possible field types and options.

 In the `Component - Form field` content model there is all the information we require to render a field.

 The entry point for the form component is `src/components/form/index.js`.
-[Formik](https://github.com/jaredpalmer/formik) is used to handle the forms in our React project, predominantly to do some of the heavy lifting and simplify logic.
+[Formik](https://github.com/jaredpalmer/formik) is used to handle the forms in our React project, predominantly to do some of the heavy lifting and simplify the logic.

 ### Initial Values